 - Change management

 - Support for renewed oversight and actor initiatives

 All amounts are in US dollars.

-* This grant was approved in euros for a total of 37.2 million euros and includes 8.7 million euros from the GPE Multiplier.
+*This funding was approved in euros for a total of 37.2 million, and also includes 8.7 million euros from the GPE Multiplier Fund.

-GPE has also provided the Coordination of NGOs and Trade Unions for the Defense of a Quality Public Education (COSYDEP) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Coordination of NGOs and Trade Unions for the Defense of a Quality Public Education (COSYDEP) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.